-Not only do women live longer, but they also earn less, and they invest differently.
+Not only do women live longer, but they also earn less and they invest differently.
 As the role of women become more and more equal, so will their earning power.
 Current estimates place women worldwide earning nearly $13 trillion annually and by 2017 that is expected to be more than $17 trillion.
-Wealth is also slowly becoming more equal, the global share of the world’s wealth is gradually swinging to equality between genders.
+Wealth is also slowly becoming more equal; the global share of the world’s wealth is gradually swinging to equality between genders.

-A recent report said that in households with at least $250,000 in bankable assets women control about a third of the wealth.
+A recent report said that in households with at least $250,000 in bankable assets, women control about a third of the wealth.
 That percentage could increase over the next two generations as women are projected to take in 70% of the inherited wealth.
 Women live longer than men.
 According to Ernst and Young, by 2028, women will control 75% of discretionary spending worldwide.

 To meet the demand of this economic shift, annuities will become more and more in demand.
 The same is true for financial advisors; more women will fill the gap.
 Women and a group tend to need more value in their investing, causing products with true guarantees to become more important.

 What do you want the annuity to accomplish?
 Who suggested an annuity to you?
 Were you attracted to the benefits of an annuity without knowing it WAS an annuity?
-Do you have a need in your retirement portfolio for the specific benefits that can provide?
+Do you have a need in your retirement portfolio for the specific benefits that you can provide?

 Before committing to an annuity, make a list of what you are attempting to accomplish.
 Is it income?
-Is it safety?
+Is it safe?
 Is it the outsourcing of money management?
 Are you fearful of outliving your income?
 Are you using an annuity for tax deferral?

 Asset transfer to heirs is also an issue.
-Annuities can provide specific benefits, BUT they never qualify for a “step up” in basis which can make them poor choices for asset transfer to heirs.
-Annuities if misused can become tax time bombs.
+Annuities can provide specific benefits, BUT they never qualify for a “step up” in basis, which can make them poor choices for asset transfer to heirs.
+Annuities, if misused, can become tax time bombs.

 Should you use an agent or advisor to help you understand and select the correct annuity for you?
 Almost without question, the answer is yes.
-Agents will earn a finder’s fee for providing an annuity for you, but that fee does not come from your money, a 100% of your deposit is credited to your account.
+Agents will earn a finder’s fee for providing an annuity for you, but that fee does not come from your money, 100% of your deposit is credited to your account.
 The insurance company pays a finder’s fee to the agent for finding you and for providing eh paperwork for issuing your annuity.
 In most cases, the agent will also be available to service your annuity over the years.

-The benefits annuities provide can be a perfect scenario for women, remember they are smart, value-conscious and lean towards guarantees.
+The benefits annuities provide can be a perfect scenario for women.
+Remember they are smart, value-conscious, and lean towards guarantees.